 The first human tests of the treatment are still about two years away as toxicology tests are done and the researchers raise money, he said.

-Current treatments for multiple sclerosis include injectable drugs Bayer AG’s Betaseron, Biogen Idec Inc. (BIIB)’s Avonex, Merck KGaA’s Rebif and Copaxone by Teva Pharmaceutical Industries Ltd. (TEVA) More recent drugs to reach the market include Tysabri by Biogen and Elan Corp.
-(ELN) and Gilenya, the first oral treatment for the disease sold by Novartis AG.
+Current treatments for multiple sclerosis include injectable drugs Bayer AG’s Betaseron, Biogen Idec Inc. (BIIB:US)’s Avonex, Merck KGaA’s Rebif and Copaxone by Teva Pharmaceutical Industries Ltd. (TEVA:US) More recent drugs to reach the market include Tysabri by Biogen and Elan Corp.
+(ELN:US) and Gilenya, the first oral treatment for the disease sold by Novartis AG.
 (NOVN)

 Steinman, who invented Tysabri, said the fatty acids tune down the inflammatory pathways after the damage to the brain has occurred, while Tysabri and Gilenya help block more harm from happening.
 Both drugs also come with serious, rare side effects.